trickster/trickster/README.md

 - ⚡ Fun fact: ...
 -->

-I am from India currently living in Tokyo, working as a Data Scientist.
+I am from India currently living in Tokyo, working as a ML engineer.
+Proficient in Rust, Python and Go.

 http://hns.to/sivaram/